SuperDevMonk/Hover-SASS/README.md

 ## Contribute to Hover.css

-If you'd like to contribute your own effects, please see the [Contributing Guide](https://github.com/IanLunn/Hover/blob/master/CONTRIBUTING.md).
+If you'd like to contribute your own effects, please see the [Contributing Guide](https://github.com/Amir-Whasim/Hover-SASS/blob/master/CONTRIBUTING.md).

 ## Licenses

 Hover.css is made available under a free personal/open source or paid commercial licenses depending on your requirements.
-To compare licenses please visit the [Ian Lunn Design Limited Store](https://ianlunn.co.uk/store/licenses/) and [purchase a commercial license here](https://ianlunn.co.uk/store/hover-css/).
+To compare licenses please visit the [Amir Whasim Design Limited Store](https://Amir Whasim.co.uk/store/licenses/) and [purchase a commercial license here](https://Amir Whasim.co.uk/store/hover-css/).

 ### Personal/Open Source